 Is Lisbon Portugal a good city to retire in?

 With roughly ten months of pleasant weather and no scorching summers, the weather is probably the best in Europe.
 This promotes a lot of dining outside even in the cooler months.
-With such a long coastline being around 30 minutes to an hour from Lisbon you will always have ready access to a beach and new ones to explore.
+With such a long coastline being around 30 minutes to an hour from Lisbon you will always have ready access to a many beaches and a beautiful coastline.
 With several festivals and art exhibitions there is plenty to do in the city.

 How much does it cost to retire in Lisbon?